sql-machine-learning/elasticdl/docs/designs/ps_design.md

 }
 ```

 Since embedding table parameter is initialized lazily in the PS side, we have to put some meta info defined in `EmbeddingTableInfo` in the model proto message too.
-The `EmbebeddingTableInfo` is used by a PS pod to create a `EmbeddingTable` instance in KVStore.
+The `EmbebeddingTableInfo` is used by a PS pod to create a `EmbeddingTable` instance in the hashmap.

 ## Model Optimization